A Nature Day Trip to Izu: Jogasaki Coast and Mount Omuro Itinerary

 The chairlift to the top of Mount Omuro is right next to the bus stop.
 Before you get to the top, you can stop in the adjacent building where there are toilets and a few souvenir shops selling snacks and drinks.
 There is also a little restaurant called Ohmuro Lucheonette where I stopped and had an excellent late lunch.

 The chairlift roundtrip ticket to the top of Mount Omuro costs ¥1,000.
 It is open from 9am to 5pm from March to September (and to 4pm from October to February).
-You can check its operation status on the day of your visit on the official website here.
 The chairlift was plenty of fun and particularly impressive on the way down!

 Once you've reached the top, chances are the first thing you'll do (like me) is stop off at the little shop to the right of the lift exit for a delicious dango (mochi sweets).
 Once that craving has been satisfied, it's time to enjoy the view of this verdant crater, and the 360° view you can get from walking around the summit of Mount Omuro!
 I was lucky enough to see Mount Fuji on the day of my visit.
 Hopefully, you will too!